Environmental & social inclusion charter

-Wilderness is working towards a target of 50% reduction in greenhouse gas (GHG) emissions by 2030.
+Wilderness presented by Audi is working towards a target of 50% reduction in greenhouse gas (GHG) emissions by 2030.
 This is in line with the Paris Agreement goal of keeping global warming below 1.5 degrees Celsius, which we are still committed to despite the national pledges at COP26 being forecast to exceed this level of warming.
 We will review our progress annually in step with a science-based approach.

 We support West Oxfordshire District Council’s Climate Change Strategy 2021-2025 and will work in partnership to achieve the objectives of the Strategy’s five themes, alongside its strategic frameworks including the UK Net Zero Strategy.

 The energy we use is the main contributor to the on-site GHG emissions.
 Our strategy is to first reduce our required usage, and then to replace our energy sources with renewables.

 - Through our membership of Powerful Thinking we have reduced the power consumption at the festival to a minimum.

 - We monitor fuel consumption annually, to determine the potential to reduce generator sizes and related fuel volumes.